tudo-r/BatchExperiments/README.md

 * Support for statistical replications of experiments
 * Collect parameters and results into a clearly represented data frame with one simple function call
 * Extend your study later with further problems, algorithms, parameters or replications
-* Clear separation between all stages: your methods under consideration, experiment defintions and execution layer
+* Clear separation between all stages: your methods under consideration, experiment defintions and execution layer.
-* Reproducibility due to internal seeding mechanisms
+* Readable and succint code for your experiments
-* Supports in write readable and succint code for your experiments
+* Internally handled seeds guarantee reproducibility

 ## Quickstart and Documentation